Tremors after brain injury, also known as post-traumatic tremors, are a rare side effect of TBI. They mostly occur after damage to the cerebellum.

 If your tremors do impair function, however, then the treatments below can provide some relief.

-Physical therapy can help you improve muscle strength and control, which might help reduce your tremor.
-Through PT exercises, you activate the brain’s neuroplasticity, which rewires the brain and strengthens the neural signals the brain sends to your muscles.
+Physical therapy targets improving muscle strength and control, which may reduce your tremor.
+Through PT exercises, the brain’s neuroplasticity is activated, which rewires the brain and strengthens the neural signals the brain sends to your muscles.

-If these stronger signals can get to the muscles affected by tremors, it could reduce them.
+If these stronger signals can reach the muscles affected by tremors, it could reduce them.

-Therapists can also fit you with orthotic braces or weights, which can stop tremors by keeping the affected muscle stable.
-It is not a permanent fix, but it is sometimes enough to restore function.
+Therapists may also fit you with orthotic braces or weights, which may decrease tremors by maintaining stability to the affected muscles to restore function.

-If physical therapy does not work, there are several medications your doctor might prescribe to treat your post-traumatic tremors.
+If physical therapy does not produce needed changes, there are several medications your doctor may prescribe to treat your post-traumatic tremors.
 These include:

 - Beta-blocking drugs.
 Beta-blockers, such as propranolol, are often successful at treating essential tremors and some forms of kinetic tremors.

 - Anti-seizure meds.
-For those patients who don’t respond to beta-blockers, some anti-seizure meds can reduce tremors.
-However, some anti-seizure meds also make tremors worse, which is why you should always consult with your physician first.
+For patients who don’t respond to beta-blockers, some anti-seizure meds may reduce tremors.
+However, some anti-seizure meds induce more tremors, so please consult with your physician.

-As you can see, these medications all come with a downside.
-It’s up to you to decide whether the possible benefits outweigh the risks.
+All medications have side effects and it is for you to decide whether the possible benefits outweigh the risks.

 Also, it is important to note that the above medications are used to treat general tremors, not specifically tremors after brain injury.
 More research is needed for their effect on post-traumatic tremors.